 - 1. Prepare quarterly budget-to-actual comparison statements and formally present to the Livingston Parish Library Board of Control for review/monitoring purposes. - 2.
-Prepare monthly budget-to-actual comparison statements and detailed expense reports, and email them to the Livingston Parish Library Board of Control for review/monitoring purposes. - 3.
-Ensure that the director advises the board when there is a 5% variance in revenues or expenditures or beginning fund balance.
+Prepare monthly budget-to-actual comparison statements and detailed expense reports and email them to the Livingston Parish Library Board of Control for review/monitoring purposes. - 3.
+Ensure that the Administrative Librarian (Director) advises the Board when there is a 5% variance in revenues, expenditures, or beginning fund balance.